joarreola/ETAMessages/README.md

 	Stationary Mode:

-		- Tap Poll button: (this is for test purposes only, will removed) local and remote coordinates are displayed.
-Remote user is noted with a pointAnnotation (red pin), local user noted with blue dot.

 		- Tap Poll button again:
-		  eta and distance data is appended to the display. mapView is refreshed, center between users, span'ed appropriately to cover most of mapView.
+		  Remote user is noted with a pointAnnotation (red pin), local user noted with blue dot. eta and distance data is appended to the display. mapView is refreshed, centered between users, span'ed appropriately to cover most of mapView.

 		- Move local user closer to remote user (backwards but works to test eta notification trigger code) via Simulator:
 		  Debug -> Location -> CustomLocation.
 Changing the 3rd and 4th
-		  decimals to match remote coordinates is sufficient to trigger the ETA==0 condition (<50 sec):
+		  decimals to match remote coordinates is sufficient to trigger the ETA==0 condition (<= 20 sec):
 		  Local user blue dot moves to red pin.
 Polling stops.
 Display notes "Oscar has arrived"

-		- Tap Disable button:
-		  MapView is refresh showing just the blue dot, and re-spanned.

 	Known Issues:
 		- Reloading the app via the txt-msgs app-store may result in